Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-ca.md

 #### Persistent application by OS

-Click the tab that corresponds to your distribution
+Click the tab that corresponds to your distribution:

 > [!tabs]
 > **Debian (excluding Debian 12)**